Just south of downtown Phoenix rests South Mountain Park –

 Although thousands of people whiz by the foot of South Mountain each day on Phoenix roadways, far fewer actually take time to explore the wonders that await.
 Those that make the effort are rewarded with ever-changing views on the mountains and around the valley.
 Some have discovered that South Mountain offers one of the best vantage points around for watching 4th of July fireworks.

 Local’s tip: You can drive to one of the highest spots of the South Mountain Preserve by taking Central Ave all the way south from Phoenix.
 Exception: roads in the park are closed the last Sunday of each month for “Silent Sunday.”
-All sorts of locals tips in this handy guide.
+Find plenty more locals tips in this handy guide.

-Images of South Mountain – Phoenix, AZ.
-(Click any image to enlarge.)
+Images of South Mountain Park – Phoenix, AZ.